digitalorigin/pg-elixir-tools/lib/events/README.md

 # Events

-This module is responsible of handling events in the pagantis infrastructure.
+The Events section of this library is responsible of handling events in the pagantis infrastructure.
 It provides an adapter to work with AWS SNS, but it can work with anything.

 Besides publishing this package verifies structure and definitions according to the internal packages.
-An implementation has been added as example.
+An [implementation](examples/events/charge.ex) has been added as example.

 ## Config